offchan42/Unity3D-Python-Communication/README.md

   If you want to build your own `dll` files, please take a look at [this issue](https://github.com/valkjsaaa/Unity-ZeroMQ-Example/issues/7).

+## Known Issues
+Based on [this issue](https://github.com/zeromq/netmq/issues/631), the NetMQ implementation is not working nicely with Unity.
+If you create more than one ZeroMQ client in Unity, the Unity editor will freeze.

 ## Troubleshooting

 * While both server and client are running and communicating fine, I kill the server process, restart the server, then both server and client seem to not be communicating anymore.
 Why don't they continue communicating?
 Is this a bug?